Author: Stephen Eltinge

 ICT: See Intercollegiate Championship Tournament.

 Intercollegiate Championship Tournament (ICT): The quizbowl national championship for collegiate students run by NAQT.
 ICT uses timed games with ten-minute halves.
-The tournament format consists of preliminary and playoff round-robin brackets.
+The tournament format consists of preliminary and playoff round-robin pools.

 interrupt: See neg (both definitions).